chaba-victor/Data-Cleaning/README.md

 ## What is data cleaning? ##
 It is the process of fixing or removing incorrect, corrupted, incorrectly formatted, duplicate, or incomplete data within a dataset.
 When combining multiple data sources, there are many opportunities for data to be duplicated or mislabeled.
 If data is incorrect, outcomes and algorithms are unreliable, even though they may look correct.
 There is no one absolute way to prescribe the exact steps in the data cleaning process because the processes will vary from dataset to dataset.
 But it is crucial to establish a template for your data cleaning process so you know you are doing it the right way every time.

-## What is the difference between data cleaning and data transformation? ##
+## The difference between data cleaning and data transformation? ##
 Data cleaning is the process that removes data that does not belong in your dataset.
 Data transformation is the process of converting data from one format or structure into another.
 Transformation processes can also be referred to as data wrangling, or data munging, transforming and mapping data from one "raw" data form into another format for warehousing and analyzing.
 This article focuses on the processes of cleaning that data.

-How do you clean data?
+Cleaning the data
 While the techniques used for data cleaning may vary according to the types of data your company stores, you can follow these basic steps to map out a framework for your organization.

 ## Step 1: Remove duplicate or irrelevant observations